wlonk/arcadia/arcadia.md

 TODO determine the fine gradations of class.

+TODO perhaps make this more about cost, than about whether-you-can.
+You basically roll to see how much it'll cost you, and you can't fully back out.
+Cost can exist in terms of relationship or maybe reputation.

 All of these questions pertain very much to the moment; we only ever get partial views of each other.
 This means that some questions, while they might in a broader sense have an answer, in the moment, they might not.